 Async Event API Documentation

-Document event-driven and asynchronous APIs with channels, operations, messages, protocol bindings for 18 protocols, 13 security schemes, reusable traits, and AsyncAPI 3.0 export in NeoArc Studio.
+Document event-driven and asynchronous APIs with channels, operations, messages, protocol bindings across a wide range of protocols, security schemes, reusable traits, and AsyncAPI 3.0 export in NeoArc Studio.

 The async API editor documents event-driven and asynchronous APIs alongside your REST and GraphQL documentation.
 Define message brokers, channels, operations, messages, and protocol-specific bindings in a structured format that follows the AsyncAPI 3.0 specification and publishes as a browsable async API reference on your documentation site.